Hodaifa98/dos_c_screen_kill_virus_tsr/README.md

 ## Far pointers

 The default pointers in C are near.
 For example: int *p is a near pointer.
 And in the case of a 16-bit compiler, the size of a pointer is 2 bytes, but in general, the size varies between different compilers.
 They only store the offset of the pointer's address it is referencing.
-An address consisting of only an offset has a range of 0 - 64K bytes To access memory beyond 64K in the allocated segment, we need far pointers.
+An address consisting of only an offset has a range of 0 - 64K bytes.
+To access memory beyond 64K in the allocated segment, we need far pointers.

 Far pointers are 4 bytes in size.
 They store both the segment and the offset of the address the pointer is referencing.